utils.leanix_client_module

 LeanIXClient().post_metric_point(schema_id, point)

-for every single point in the points
+Calls post_metric_point for every single point in the points list.

-Deletes the metric point with the given timestamp
+Deletes the metric point with the given timestamp from the schema with the given id.

-for timestamp requirements.
+See get_metric_points for timestamp requirements.

 Deletes all metric points within a range.